Delta Force: Secrecy

 During President Joe Biden's visit to Israel, the White House accidentally published a photo of Delta Force operators with unblurred faces and tattoos, drawing scrutiny.
 The White House later issued an apology for the incident.

 The term "operator"

-Example of the "Code of the Special Forces Operator", dated 1959.
+An example of the "Code of the Special Forces Operator", dated 1959.
 This example pre-dates Delta.

-In Veritas, the Journal of Army Special Operations History, Charles H. Briscoe stated that "SF did not misappropriate the appellation.
-Unbeknownst to most members of the ARSOF (Army Special Operations Forces) community, that moniker was adopted by Special Forces in the mid to late 1950s."
-He goes on to state that all qualified enlisted and officers in Special Forces had to "voluntarily subscribe to the provisions of the 'Code of the Special Forces Operator' and pledge themselves to its tenets by witnessed signature."

 Inside the United States special operations community, an operator is a Delta Force member who has completed selection and has finished OTC (Operator Training Course).
 "Operator" was used by Delta Force to distinguish between operators (assaulters and snipers) and combat support assigned to the unit.

+In 2018, Charles H. Briscoe, a former historian with Army Special Operations Command, wrote:In the last fifteen to twenty years, the practice of calling a Special Forces (SF) soldier an 'operator' has caused considerable rancor within Army special mission units (SMU), the original of which adopted that appellation in the late 1970s.
+Today, all U.S. military service special operations forces and their higher headquarters apply that moniker to their sea, land, and air warfighters.
+Even staff personnel adopt that term for themselves.Later, Briscoe continues:SF did not misappropriate the appellation.
+Unbeknownst to most members of the ARSOF community, that moniker was adopted by Special Forces in the mid to late 1950s.
+SF-qualified officers and enlisted soldiers voluntarily subscribed to the provisions of the 'Code of the Special Forces Operator' and pledged themselves to its tenets by witnessed signature.